CogentRoleplayCommunity/FogentRoleplay/src/Settings/Fallen/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 **Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of ogrekins near Wyrm Tor.
 He offers a 100 bc reward to any party capable of resolving the problem.
 For further details about this quest, consult "Wyrm Tor" on page 35.

 **Quest: Finding Mountainmaw Castle.** After resting at the Bedrock Inn, Ulfric Warwinter takes up residence at the town master's hall.
 In his role as a representative of the Eastern Alliance, his aim is to restore law and order to Tuntin.
-He intends to locate the lost mine of Tide Echo Cavern and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.
+He intends to locate the lost mine of Tide Echo Tunnels and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.

 Ulfric also encourages the characters to maintain pressure on the Mountainmaw Vermkins.
 He offers a 500 bc reward to the party if they can locate Mountainmaw Castle and defeat or expel the tribe's chieftain.
 Ulfric suggests that the party could find the castle by scouting the lands surrounding the Trident Trail for further raiding parties (refer to "Wilderness Encounters" in the "Trident Trail" section of part 3).